-Most cookie presses on the market are manual presses that use either a handle turning process or plunger system to press out the dough.
-Sizes of presses vary as do accessories and you'll want a variety of discs for cookies, and tips for decorating with icing.
+Most cookie presses on the market are manual presses that use either a turning handle or plunger system to press out the dough.
+Sizes of presses vary as do accessories and you'll want a variety of discs for cookies and tips for decorating with icing.

-- Allow sufficient time!
-Once you get the hang of using a press, it's a quick process, but if you're starting out, allow lots of time for set-up, reading your cookie press manual, gathering appropriate recipes and the clean-up.
+- Allow sufficient time.
+Once you get the hang of using a press it's a quick process.
+But if you're starting out, allow lots of time for set-up, reading your cookie press manual, experimenting, and clean-up.

-- Use only cookie press recipes: This is crucial to the press working right; dough needs to be soft and a certain consistency.
-There are lots of recipes available and avoid adding things like nuts, raisins—they do not press.
+- Use only cookie press recipes.
+The right consistency dough is crucial to successful cookie press cookies.
+There are lots of recipes available and avoid adding mix-ins like nuts, chocolate chips, and raisins—they do not press.

-- Baking sheet should be ungreased: Pressed dough must adhere to a cookie to form properly; avoid using parchment paper—a bare baking sheet is best.
+- Don't grease your cookie sheet.
+Pressed dough must adhere to the cookie sheet to form properly.
+Avoid using parchment paper—a bare baking sheet is best.

-- Remove air from the press: Press a little to remove air and bring dough or icing closer to the disc or tip.
-When filling the shaft, press it down as you add dough/icing.
+- Remove air from the press.
+Press a little to remove air and bring the dough or icing closer to the disc or tip.
+When filling the shaft, press it down as you add the dough.

-- Hold press flat on the baking sheet: Avoid tilting it or 'dropping' batter.
-To press and adhere to the baking sheet, it needs consistent, even pressure.
+- Hold the press flat on the baking sheet.
+Avoid tilting the press or "dropping" batter.
+To press and adhere to the baking sheet, the dough needs consistent, even pressure directly overhead.

-- Don't overload cookie: It may look like a little batter with spaces between motif cut-outs - that can still bake into a full, delicate-looking cookie.
-Pressed cookies should denote their shape after baking; overloading them fills in too much and they will just look like a round cookie.
+- Don't overload the cookies.
+It may look like a little batter with spaces between motif cut-outs, but it can still bake into a full, delicate-looking cookie.
+Pressed cookies should denote their shape after baking; overloading them fills in the design too much and they will just look like a round cookie.

-- Practice, practice: Your first cookies may not look as nice; they may even have a dragged look.
-Just scrape that batter off the baking sheet and return to the dough bowl.
-Try again, you'll get it and it's so much fun when you get into a rhythm.
-It may help to count 1, 2, 3...as you go.
+- Practice.
+Your first cookies may not look as nice and can even have a dragged look.
+Just scrape that batter off the baking sheet and return it to the dough bowl.
+You'll get the hang of it in no time.

-- Wait before lifting: Before lifting the press and moving to the next cookie, give it a second after stopping the press action, to allow the released dough to grab the cookie; you'll have less 'strings' to return to the bowl.
+- Pause before lifting.
+Before lifting the press and moving to the next cookie, give it a second after stopping the press action to allow the released dough to grab the cookie sheet.
+You'll have less "strings" of dough to return to the bowl.

-- Allow space between cookies: They do rise but don't need as much as some other cookies - just 1-1/2" or so.
+- Allow space between the cookies.
+They do rise but you don't need as much as some other cookies.
+Just leave about 1 1/2 inches in between.

-- Allow clean-up time: Cookie presses have lots of parts, though some may be dishwasher safe, you can avoid losing small parts by hand washing and dry completely before storing.
+- Allow clean-up time.
+Cookie presses have lots of parts.
+Though some are dishwasher safe, you can avoid losing small parts by hand washing and drying completely before storing.

+Whether you choose an electric or manual press, they both have pros and cons.
 A manual press is cheaper to buy and there's more variety on the market.
-It also has no cord to worry about.
-Though you can press cookies and decorate desserts with either type depending on accessories, an electric cookie press gives you a consistent and continuous pressing which is ideal, especially when decorating with icing.
+There's also no cord to worry about.
+However, an electric cookie press gives you a consistent and continuous pressing, which is ideal especially when decorating with icing.
 It can also save you time over a manual model.

-- If you want to only make cookies, you'll need discs—the more the better.
-But if you want to also decorate with icing, look for a model that has a good assortment of both discs and pastry tips.
+- If you only want to make cookies with your press, you'll need discs—the more the better.
+If you want to also decorate with icing, look for a model that has a good assortment of both discs and pastry tips.